khayer117/RabbitmqDotNet/README.md

 # Rabbitmq Dot Net
 RabbitmqDotNet is a complete startup project for Rabbitmq using .NET.
-This contains simple but rich library using command segrigation technique.
+This contains simple but rich library using command segregation technique.
 The core api of RabbitmqDotNet has been wrapped to simple services.
-Producer will put command and consumer will recive corresponding command to handle.
-No need custom object casting and refelction.
+Producer puts command and consumer recieved corresponding command to handle.
+No need any custom object casting and reflection.

 ## Knowledge
 Need basic idea on [Rabbitmq](https://www.rabbitmq.com/tutorials/tutorial-one-dotnet.html).